Eastern Habitat Joint Venture: Quebec

 The Quebec component of the program involves a partnership between Ducks Unlimited Canada, Nature Conservancy of Canada, the Fondation de la faune du Québec, the Ministère du Développement durable, de l’Environnement et des Parcs, the Ministère des Ressources naturelles et de la Faune, and the Canadian Wildlife Service of Environment Canada.

 In Quebec, nearly half of all program funding from this project is devoted to the biosphere reserve of Lac Saint-Pierre and its environs, encompassing 35 km² of nationally significant wetlands.
 The activities of the Quebec partnership focus primarily on "the protection of habitats and the restoration of wetlands along the St. Lawrence and Ottawa rivers".

 Newfoundland and Labrador

-The program is administered by the provincial Department of Fisheries and Land Resources' Wildlife Division through a partnership with the Stewardship Association of Municipalities, along with partners Ducks Unlimited Canada, Nature Conservancy Canada, Environment and Climate Change Canada, and Wildlife Habitat Canada.
+The program is administered by the provincial Department of Fisheries and Land Resources' Wildlife Division through a partnership with the Stewardship Association of Municipalities, along with partners Ducks Unlimited Canada, Nature Conservancy Canada, Indian Bay Ecosystems Corporation, Intervale Associates, Environment and Climate Change Canada, and Wildlife Habitat Canada.